Hiring Our Heroes: Virtual Career Fair Town Hall - NewsBreak

 The goal of this town hall is to prepare job seekers from the military community for the Hiring Our Heroes - Virtual Career Fair on August 31.
 Click here

-to register as a job seeker or employer for the virtual career fair on August 31, from 1-4 p.m.
-Eyewitness News reporter Sonia Rincon will anchor the town hall, set for Wednesday, August 10 at 1 p.m.
-You can watch the town hall here, or by using our ABC7NY app on Roku, FireTV, Apple TV and Android TV .
+to register as a job seeker or employer for the virtual career fair on August 31, from 10 am - 1 p.m.
+You can watch the town hall here, or by using our ABC30 app on Roku, FireTV, Apple TV and Android TV .

 Check out the following resources for veterans, military spouses, and families: Disney Careers/Heroes Work Here